Every month, a chunk of your salary gets deposited into your CPF MediSave Account, an account earmarked just for healthcare costs.

 Self-employed people are not required to make contributions to their CPF Ordinary or Special Accounts.

-But guess what, Medisave contributions are compulsory so long as you earn more than $6,000 in a year (after deducting all allowable business expenses, capital allowances and trade losses as approved by IRAS).
+But guess what, MediSave contributions are compulsory so long as you earn more than $6,000 in a year (after deducting all allowable business expenses, capital allowances and trade losses as approved by IRAS).

 The Medisave contribution rate for self-employed persons is as follows.

-To make things simple for you, you can use the CPF Board’s Self-Employed Medisave Contribution Calculator to see exactly how much you need to contribute this year.
+As you can see, the Medisave contribution rates for self-employed persons can be a tad complicated.
+It’s easier to use the CPF Board’s Self-Employed Medisave Contribution Calculator to see exactly how much you need to contribute.

 You will then have 30 days to deposit the money into your CPF account.
 This can be done on your bank’s internet banking website.

-How much do you get in Medisave interest?
+How much do you get in MediSave interest?